 The options at Settings > Channels > Engagement Rules & Categories allows you to control limits on messages sent to subscribers.

 By default, campaigns can be sent to all subscribers within a project with no segmentation applied.
-This can be disabled by toggling the Disable broadcast messages slider, once disabled a segment must be chosen for all campaigns before they are sent.
+Users can disable this option by toggling the Disable broadcast messages slider; once disabled, a segment must be chosen for all campaigns before they are sent.

 Off by default.
 This setting enforces an audience calculation at campaign approval step before a scheduled send so a final check can be made to see expected send numbers.
-(Numbers will always be calculated regardless of setting if SMS or Whatsapp are one of the selected channels for the campaign).
+Calculating the audience will always be required regardless of the settings if SMS or Whatsapp are one of the selected channels for the campaign.

 By default, assigning an Engagement category to campaigns is optional.
 Enabling this slider will make it mandatory.
 This may be important to enforce any messaging limits set in your engagement categories.

 By default, campaign messages are sent using all the available apps & sites that are available for user profiles selected for the campaign.
 This option allows campaign editors to choose to further target the campaign to specific apps.
 This can be useful if you have multiple brands in a single project and want certain messages to only be displayed on specific apps.

 Click Save to confirm any changes.

 Engagement categories can be applied to campaigns when they are created.
 Categories can be used to regulate how many messages a single user can receive.